fabmob/standard-covoiturage/README.md

 [README of the "doc" directory](./doc/README.md)).

 The standard is published in a draft version, to allow an experimentation before publication in a normative version.
-As such, it is may be subject to changes that are not backward compatible.
+As such, it may be subject to breaking changes.

 Publication in normative version is planned for the end of 2022.